TapwaveZodiac/novelaiUKB/docs/Vibe-Transfer.md

 **Inpainting**

-• Ignores everyting that is in the mask area.
+• Uses the surrounding area to the mask, but ignores everyting that is in the mask area.

 • Interprets the surrounding elements to the mask and attempts to generate something that melds into it.